What Is Alcohol Addiction?

-The pancreas is an organ which is next to the small intestine and back of the stomach.
+The pancreas is an organ that is next to the small intestine and back of the stomach.
 The pancreas has two important roles:

-In order to support the body use energy properly, the pancreas releases glucagon and insulin into the bloodstream.
-To help in the digestion process, pancreas benefits in Produce and releases digestive enzymes in the small intestine.
+In order to support the body’s use of energy properly, the pancreas releases glucagon and insulin into the bloodstream.
+To help in the digestion process, the pancreas benefits in Produce and releases digestive enzymes in the small intestine.

 Acute and chronic are the two types of Pancreas

 The inflammation of the pancreas that only stays for very small periods of time and then resolves, where there isn’t habitually any permanent damage.
 Its hardness may range from life-threatening to moderate.
 Most of the cases of acute pancreatitis result in comprehensive healing, but in severe circumstances, there can be an infection, tissue damage, and even the formation of cysts.
 One theory is that the particles in alcohol conflict with the cells of the pancreas stops them from working accurately.
 Whatever the case, there is a clear connection between abusing alcohol and acute pancreatitis – and the more alcohol you absorb, the higher your risk of developing the disease.

 - Intestinal pain, back of the ribs and spreading through the back